milena-sosic/Area-Tree-Types/README.md

 ### 5. Randomized undersampling

-There is a custom script to undersample dataset into train and test sets using the stratify strategy.
-Train size 80%, Validation set and Test set 10% each.
+Package [imblearn](https://imbalanced-learn.readthedocs.io/en/stable/api.html) was used to undersample multi-class dataset into using the RandomUnderSampler strategy.

 ## Model Building

+This is Multiclass classification problem since we are predicting the probabilities of the cover type label which contains 7 different values.

 **Metrics** for evaluating models:
-1. This is Multiclass classification problem since we are predicting the probabilities of the cover type label which contains 7 different values.
-2. F1-Score and Accuracy
+1. F1-Score and Accuracy
+2. ROC and AUC curves
+3. Confussion matrix

 ### 2. Baseline model:  **SVM Classifier**